Samarth-991/Pose-Estimation/README.md

 No usage restrictions, including commercial use

 # MediaPipe
-MediaPipe offers cross-platform, customizable ML solutions for live and streaming media.Source for mediapipeline : https://google.github.io/mediapipe/#ml-solutions-in-mediapipe several models used via MidiaPipe
+MediaPipe offers cross-platform, customizable ML solutions for live and streaming media.
+Several models that are created via MidiaPipe are
 * Face Detection
 * Multi-hand Tracking
 * Hair Segmentation